bakebrain/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

 The avergae steps taken per interval is higher on weekends compared to weekdays.
-Additionally the activities are more distributed scross the day - seems like people are generally active during the weekends.
+Additionally the activities are more distributed across the day -it  seems like people are generally more active during the weekends.